ioccc-src/winner/README.md

 Thru the contest I have tried to instill two things in people.
 First is a disgust for poor coding style.
 Second was the notion of just how much utility is lost when a program is written in an unstructured fashion.
-Contest winners help do this by what I call *satirical programming*.
+IOCCC winning entries help do this by what I call *satirical programming*.
 To see why, observe one of the definitions of *satire*: